bobikky/bobikky/README.md

 6. immediately, sign in as an admin (username `admin@admin.com` & password `admin`), or sign up as a user!

-## How to use Wiki Bobikky
+## How to Use Wiki Bobikky
-From the main page, any viewer can select any Wiki for further exploration.
-Each Wiki's home page lists articles that have been published to that Wiki.
-Members of a Wiki can also view unpublished articles.
+From the main page, any viewer can select a Wiki for further exploration.
+Each Wiki's home page lists articles that have been published to that Wiki, but only members of a Wiki can also view unpublished articles.
 Members of a Wiki can create and edit articles in that Wiki.
 Members can also toggle the article's status between published/unpublished, and can also set/reset a flag to indicate an article "needs sources".
 From the Main page, viewers can search for an article by keywords in the article title or text; the search can examine all Wikis or viewers can restrict the search to specific Wikis they select from a pulldown menu.